-- Academics (PK3 1st Grade): A student must demonstrate grade-level mastery to be promoted to the next grade.
-In addition, if the child is not meeting social-emotional development standards, the school reserves the right to retain the student. - Academics (Grades 2-9): Students must demonstrate grade-level mastery in order to be promoted.
-To demonstrate grade-level mastery, students must pass (D or better) their English and mathematics classes. - · Teacher and principal recommendations
+(Grades K - 1): A student must demonstrate gradelevel mastery to be promoted to the next grade.
+In addition, if the child is not meeting social-emotional development standards, the school reserves the right to retain the student.

+(Grades 2-8): Students must demonstrate grade-level mastery in order to be promoted.
+To demonstrate grade-level mastery, students must pass ("D" or better) their English and mathematics classes.
+For promotion to 9th grade, students must pass their English and mathematics classes with a "D" or better.